 Turmeric, or Curcuma longa, belongs to the ginger family and naturally occurs in Southern Asia and India.
 Turmeric supplements come from the plant's rhizomes, which feature rough, brown skin and a dark orange flesh.
 Known for its fragrant aroma and slightly bitter taste, turmeric is a common culinary spice in Indian cuisine.
 Turmeric also comes in liquid extract, capsule and powder forms.
-The traditional Oriental medicine systems have long used turmeric powder to treat a variety of medical conditions.
+The traditional Oriental medicine systems have long used turmeric powder to treat and prevent a variety of medical conditions, from high cholesterol to eczema to cancer.

 Video of the Day

 The University of Maryland Medical Center reports that turmeric contains curcumin, an agent that might stimulate the gallbladder to produce more bile.
 This may help you improve a variety of digestive problems, such as gas and bloating.
-According to the Beth Israel Deaconess Medical Center, taking doses of turmeric powder might also relieve symptoms of dyspepsia, particularly nausea, appetite loss, belching and stomach discomfort.
 The curcumin might also effectively treat various inflammatory bowel diseases, including Crohn's disease and ulcerative colitis.
 The UMMC warns that curcumin sometimes increases stomach acid levels, which means you should not use turmeric supplements to treat stomach ulcers.

 Other Possible Benefits

-Turmeric lowers blood sugar levels in diabetic animals, according to UMMC.
+Turmeric lowers blood sugar levels in diabetic animals, according to various rodent studies.
 However, turmeric supplements might also increase the effects of anti-diabetic drugs and increase your risk of low blood sugar, a condition called hypoglycemia.
 Early studies indicate that curcumin helps to block the formation of the plaque thought to cause Alzheimer's disease.
-The National Center for Complementary and Alternative Medicine relates that applying poultices of turmeric powder directly onto your skin might help to treat eczema and heal minor wounds.
+And growing evidence shows that applying poultices of turmeric powder directly onto your skin might help to treat eczema and heal minor wounds.
 Turmeric's antioxidant properties might even help to stop the inflammation that causes arthritis.